 ChooseNatives was created to help you, dear constant steward, to avoid my mistakes.
 Take a peek at the various resources for building a healthy habitat.
 I hope to inspire you with photographs and an informative article now and again.

 Thank you for visiting ChooseNatives.org.
 May your garden’s wildlife inhabitants delight you as much as they delight Marc and me.

 In January 2013, we were awarded a certificate of appreciation from Monarch Watch.
 The gardens around our home make up Waystation number 7580!
 We were also approved as a Wildlife Sanctuary by Audubon at Home in April of 2013.

-I am a member of the Virginia Native Plant Society, Potowmack Chapter, a member of the Audubon Society of Northern Virginia and of the Xerces Society.
-I am thrilled to have completed the Arlington Regional Master Naturalist* training in spring 2014.
+I am a member of the Virginia Native Plant Society, Potowmack Chapter, the Audubon Society of Northern Virginia and the Xerces Society.
+I’m thrilled to have completed the Arlington Regional Master Naturalist* training in the spring of 2014.

 *The opinions expressed in my blog are my own and not necessarily those of the Virginia Master Naturalist Program.

 This website would not exist without the support and love of my life partner, Marc.